 4. Protection against sexual harassment including third parties

-There’s a new anti-sexual harassment regime that’s just around the corner.
-The previous Conservative Government already instigated stricter protections against sexual harassment that take effect from 26th October 2024.
-There will be a new proactive duty to take ‘reasonable steps’ to protect staff against sexual harassment.
+A new anti-sexual harassment regime is now in place.
+The previous Conservative Government already instigated stricter protections against sexual harassment that took effect from 26 October 2024.
+This places a new proactive duty on employers to take ‘reasonable steps’ to protect staff against sexual harassment.

 The Labour Government is raising the bar on this so that employers won’t just have to take reasonable steps, they will have to take ‘all reasonable steps’ to prevent sexual harassment.
 In addition, this obligation will be extended to apply to customers and third parties.